 The scholarship is only for students who have appeared for their Std XII exams in the current academic year.

-Yes, as long as you fulfill the conditions mentioned above, you are eligible for the scholarship to study in any recognized Indian University anywhere in India.
+Yes, as long as you fulfil the conditions mentioned above, you are eligible for the scholarship to study in any recognized Indian University anywhere in India.

 Yes, you are eligible to apply, as long as you fulfil the conditions mentioned above.